waprin/waprin.github.io/_posts/2014-10-21-refactoring-jquery-spaghetti-insanity-with-backbone-and-coffeescript.md

 And so on.
 If we want different URL structure, if we want to preprocess the results, or if we want to validate the results before updating the model, there are several Model/Collection methods to override that can provide that functionality.
 In this case we are retrieving trusted data in a conventional format and so we can stick with the defaults.

 What's great about dispatching to sync() is that it creates an abstraction of how your models to interact with their datastore (getting them, saving change) without tying it to a specific implementation.
-So if, for example, I have models and collections calling fetch() and save() all over the codebase, but I decide I want to first check a Browser Local Storage cache before I make an AJAX call, I can implement that logic by overriding a single function - and other Backbone developers will know that sync() override are the place to look for that kind of logic.
+So if, for example, I have models and collections calling fetch() and save() all over the codebase, but I decide I want to first check a Browser Local Storage cache before I make an AJAX call, I can implement that logic by overriding a single function - and other Backbone developers will know that sync() overrides are the place to look for that kind of logic.

 The next part of the logic we will refactor is when to show the loading image.
 In our original code, this logic is spread all over.
 First we check if there are no elements, in which case we hide it, but then when there are elements, we maintain an allLoaded variable that we track while examining each League object to see if any of them aren't loaded, in which case we set it to false.